Scheduling algorithms in C++

 4. An algorithm has finished executing and has been terminated

 Scheduling is said to be preemptive if only conditions 2 and 3 apply.
 If conditions 1 and 4 apply, then the scheduling is non-preemptive.
 To have this area explained further by a professional, connect with our scheduling algorithms in C++ assignment help experts.

 Algorithm scheduling criteria in C + +

 When it comes to C + + programming or any other computing language, the CPU tries to maximize or minimize the number of elements to ensure efficient execution of programs.
 These elements include:

 - CPU utilization: This is maximized to make sure that the CPU does not stay idle at any given time.
 CPU utilization is measured in percentage and it can range between 40 % for low-level systems and 90 % for high-level systems.

 - Throughput: Another element that the CPU maximizes is the number of algorithms that finish execution in a given unit of time, commonly known as throughput.

 - Waiting time: CPU minimizes the amount of time an algorithm waits in the ready-to-execute queue.
 This is also referred to as the waiting time.

 - Response time: Another element minimized by the CPU is the response time.
-This is usually the duration taken between the time a request for algorithm scheduling is submitted and when a response is produced.
+This is usually the duration taken between the time a request for the algorithm schedule is submitted and when a response is produced.

 If you are struggling with an assignment based on algorithm scheduling criteria, feel free to avail our scheduling algorithms in the C++ homework help service.